usdot-jpo-codehub/codehub-readme-template/README.md

 ## Getting Started

-*Required - Place instructions for standing up a copy of the project on user's local machine for development and testing purposes.
-You can could also include deployment notes for pushing to production environment.*
+*Required - Place instructions for standing up a copy of the project on a user's local machine for development and testing purposes.
+You can could also include deployment notes for pushing to the production environment.*

 ### Prerequisites